rollcredits/ts-error-as-value/README.md

 This will make the functions ok, err and withResult, as well as the types Ok, Err and Result globally available

 ---

+## ok and err - Basic Usage
+*Wrap the returns from functions with err for errors, and ok for non-error so that the function calling it receives a Result type.*

 ```ts
 const { data, error } = ok("Hello");
 if (error) {